LowZhangBao/R-NET-for-pytorch/README.md

 * This repository is reproduce the [R-NET: MACHINE READING  COMPREHENSION WITH SELF-MATCHING NETWORKS](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/05/r-net.pdf) in Pytorch.
 * This repository is designed for the [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) dataset.

+* This is my first repository,Any question can opening issues or email[s2w81234@gmail.com] me.

 ## Requirements

 Please check your perform and software version.